Shuttle/shuttle-esb/src/components/message-route-provider.md

 ### DefaultMessageRouteProvider

-The `DefaultMessageRouteProvider` obtains its configuration from the [MessageRouteOptions](http://localhost:3000/shuttle-esb/options/message-routes.html) defined on the `ServiceBusOptions`.
+The `MessageRouteProvider` obtains its configuration from the [MessageRouteOptions](/shuttle-esb/options/message-routes.html) defined on the `ServiceBusOptions`.

 ### Specifications